D3rrickLa/FortuneLink/documents/notes.md

 we will now work on infra

 phase 1 -> db/presistence layer (db config)
-phase 2 -> create the db
+step 1 -> create the db
-phase 3 -> set up the Entities phase 4-> set up JPA repo interfaces phase 5 -> create an entity mapper (domain to jpa entity) phase 6 -> implement repo interfaces (from domain layer) phase 7 -> integration test with full persitence layer
+step 2 -> set up the Entities
+step 4-> set up JPA repo interfaces step 4 -> create an entity mapper (domain to jpa entity) step 5 -> implement repo interfaces (from domain layer) step 6 -> integration test with full persitence layer

+^ this is all under step one

+new note, we will be using flyway, basically from what i read it is a dev tool used in conjuction with JPA.
+Flyway will run first to ensure the tables exist, this is the standard table, as in this is what we expect.
+Then JPA will look for an entity, and see that if it matches or not.

+But what is Flyway? -> git for DB, we don't manually run SQL commands to creating or updating tables, we write 'migrations script' and Flyway auto executes them in order when your app starts

+2: External API integration (MarketDataService)
+3: REST Controllers (HTTP endpoints)
+4: Authentication (Supabase integration)